TMJ Treatment in San Diego, CA

 Jaw splint therapy works best in conjunction with other treatments.
 You may consider BOTOX® injections to help relax the facial muscles and ease TMD.
 It’s also a good idea to become aware of jaw habits and try to correct them.
 For example, you may be clenching your teeth during the day.

-It is documented that certain musicians, particularly those who play the violin or a wind instrument, are more prone to developing TMJ disorders.
+It is documented that some musicians, particularly those who play the violin or a wind instrument, are more prone to developing TMJ disorders.
 This is due to tensing the muscles in the jaw and face for long periods.